sajid-mohamed/cppVrepLKAS/README.md

 ```
 You could also use `dlocate` to find the file.

-If you cannot find it, try:
+If you cannot find it, you might not have done `make install`.

+Alternatively, try:
 ```
 sudo apt-get install libopencv-dev
 ```